Leepzig/flask-finance-website/NOTES.md

 # Enable csv upload
 ### Make upload input DONE
-### MAke location for the upload files to get stored
+### MAke location for the upload files to get stored DONE
-### trigger an automated process to upload the data to the database
+### trigger an automated process to upload the data to the database DONE
 ### Return the data?
 Return what? at least a confirmation message.
+DONE
 ### Put a timestamp of when the data was uploaded and we can query for the data like that.
+DONE
 https://stackoverflow.com/questions/38245025/how-to-insert-current-datetime-in-postgresql-insert-query